OpenXiangShan/xfuzz/README.md

 git clone https://github.com/OpenXiangShan/riscv-isa-sim.git
 # Replace ROCKET_CHIP with other CPU models (NUTSHELL, XIANGSHAN) if necessary
+# SANCOV=1 lets the C++ compile instrument coverage definitions into the elf
+# If you are not using the LLVM instrumented coverage, remove SANCOV=1 and rebuild it after `make clean`
 make -C riscv-isa-sim/difftest CPU=ROCKET_CHIP SANCOV=1 -j16

 # Some shortcuts.
 They are not required if you understand why we set them